bcgov/DBC-APIM/swagger-specs/geocoder/glossary.md

 <a name="accessPointRetireDate">accessPointRetireDate</a> | The date the access point was retired.
 <a name="accessPointStatus">accessPointStatus</a> | The status of the access point (active, or retired).
 A civic access point is usually only Retired if the associated site is renumbered, destroyed, or combined with another site.
 A non-civic access point is usually retired when its associated site is assigned a civic number or the site becomes unoccupied.

-Adaptive Address Interpolation (adaptiveInterpolation)

-The process of inferring the location of a site with a given civic number using a road centreline, an address range, and other known site locations for a given block face.
+####Adaptive Address Interpolation | The process of inferring the location of a site with a given civic number using a road centreline, an address range, and other known site locations for a given block face.

 Address (addressString)

 A geocoder input parameter that contains a single string representing a civic address or intersection address to be geocoded.